 A Weekend Away For The Storyteller

 Once upon a time, there was a county, a county full of wonder, mystery, and stories to pass on for generations, this county was Hertfordshire.
 Calling all culture vultures, lovers of fantasy, and storytellers.
 We’ve perfected the best places for you to walk in the footsteps of Hertfordshire’s historical figures and legends.
-Whether you’re interested in Hert’s icons, or the chance to uncover the stories of a hero, we’ve got the places for you.
+Whether you’re interested in Herts' icons, the most intriguing historical locations in Hertfordshire, or the chance to uncover the stories of a hero, we’ve got the places for you.

 Start your morning with some arts and culture!
 Do you know who has a better story then Bran the Broken?
 Henry Moore.
 20th-century sculptor Henry Moore moved to picturesque Perry Green near Much Hadham in 1940, escaping the height of the London Blitz.
 Over the next four and a half decades he lived in the village, creating hundreds of sculptures that travelled out across the globe.
 Moore's monumental sculptures, are located on every continent and will be familiar to both UK and international visitors.
 Knife Edge Two Piece frequently appears on British television as there is a cast at Westminster.

 Around noon, we suggest some music.
 Knebworth house is for the short time storytellers, those that prefer their stories in 3-minute bursts, Knebworth House is known as the British home of Classic Rock.
 Since 1974, Knebworth House has been THE rock concert venue featuring the likes of The Rolling Stones, Led Zeppelin, Pink Floyd, Queen, Paul McCartney, Genesis, Eric Clapton, Elton John, Red Hot Chili Peppers, Oasis and many more.
 The music doesn't stop there, It even featured on the new Netflix hit, 'Eurovision Song Contest: The Story of Fire Saga.'